PistachioPony/gamesparks-docs/Documentation/Test Harness/Debugger.md

 # GameSparks Debugger

-The GameSparks Debugger allows you to test your [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html).
-If you have a an Event, Request, Response or Message that has custom [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) written to it.
+The GameSparks Debugger allows you to test your [Cloud Code](/Documentation/Key Concepts/Cloud Code.md).
+If you have a an Event, Request, Response or Message that has custom Cloud Code written to it.
 By enabling the GameSparks Debugger, you can step through your code to examine what's happening, as it's happening.

 The GameSparks Debugger can be both enabled exclusively and in combination for Requests, Responses and Messages.
-Please note that the Debugger panel will only display if there is some [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) written against the Event, Request, Response or Message.
+Please note that the Debugger panel will only display if there is some Cloud Code written against the Event, Request, Response or Message.

-To enable the GameSparks Debugger, check any or all of the tick boxes that you wish to debug [Cloud Code](https://docs.gamesparks.net/developer-portal/cloud-code) for, under the "Statistics" panel on the [Test Harness](https://docs.gamesparks.net/developer-portal/test-harness):
+To enable the GameSparks Debugger, check any or all of the tick boxes that you wish to debug Cloud Code for, under the "Statistics" panel on the Test Harness.

 ![](img/GSDebugger/1.png)

-For example, checking only the Debug checkbox for Responses, will only activate the GameSparks Debugger when the Response is triggered, providing the Response has come [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) written for it.
+For example, checking only the Debug checkbox for Responses, will only activate the GameSparks Debugger when the Response is triggered, providing the Response has come Cloud Code written for it.

-Now when you send a request that has some [Cloud Code](..\Cloud Code, and the Test Harness\Cloud Code.html) written to it, the GameSparks Debugger will appear as an overlay on the left side of the screen:
+Now when you send a request that has some Cloud Code written to it, the GameSparks Debugger will appear as an overlay on the left side of the screen:

 ![](img/GSDebugger/2.png)